Create a virtual environment

 pip install -U nuitka

-# Package the main.py file into an exe file with link-time optimization, and remove temporary files after packaging
+# Package main.py into a single exe file with link-time optimization and clean up temporary files afterward.

 python -m nuitka --lto=yes --remove-output --onefile main.py